 Long-term Consequences Arrive Faster

-Another result of complexity is timeline compression.
-In complex systems, the consequences of early decisions surface in months, not years.
-When the long-term catches up with us before we ship, delays are inevitable.
+Complexity also compresses timelines.
+The consequences of early decisions surface in months, not years.
+When the long-term catches up before we ship, delays are inevitable.

 The Communication Gap

-Development teams often struggle to communicate effectively with users — both internally and externally.
+Development teams often struggle to communicate with users — both internally and externally.
 What got done?
 What is it?
 How do I use it?
-Without good communication in both directions, users can't use the product to its potential, and developers don't fully understand user needs.
+Without good communication in both directions, users can't use the product to its potential, and developers miss user needs.

 The Real Enemy: The Unknown

 All of the above boil down to one thing — the unknown.
-Our tools do a good job at tracking what we do know.
-The problem is in what we don't know, or worse, what we think we know that doesn't match reality.
+Our tools track what we know well.
+The problem lies in what we don't know, or worse, what we think we know that doesn't match reality.

 There are two types of unknowns:

-The second is more damaging because it prompts people to take action and go down paths that are difficult to undo.
-It is not too hard to say "oops, I did not know about that problem."
-But it is really hard to say "sorry, I was completely wrong about that."
+The second is more damaging because it drives people down paths that are difficult to undo.
+It's easy enough to say "oops, I didn't know about that problem."
+It's far harder to say "sorry, I was completely wrong about that."

 How do we manage what we don't know?
 How do we uncover things we think are true, but are not?